 - To increase the number of people with developmental disabilities who are competitively employed in community settings

-- Building the capacity of individuals and organizations to promote and support full community participation by people with developmental disabilities
+- To build the capacity of individuals and organizations to promote and support full community participation by people with developmental disabilities

-- To improve the health of people with DD through enhanced provider knowledge, health promotion, and effective interaction within the healthcare system
+- To enhance the health of people with DD through increased provider knowledge and community health education, and effective interactions within the healthcare system

 FCIC partners with the Florida Developmental Disabilities Council, Disability Rights Florida, and the Mailman Center UCEDD at the University of Miami; this is referred to as the DD Network.
 The DD Network partners receive funding through the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
 This federal legislation requires "meaningful examples of how the Councils, Protection and Advocacy systems, and University Centers for Excellence' have taken coordinated activities" that have brought about "advocacy, capacity building, and systemic change activities" (Section 105).